Christine de Pizan: Outside France

-19th to 21st centuries
+Nineteenth to twenty-first centuries

-In the early 19th century Raimond Thomassy published an overview of Christine's political writings and noted that modern editions of these writings were not published and that as a political theorist Christine was descending into obscurity.
-Similarly, Mathilde Laigle and Marie-Josephe Pinet are credited with reviving the work of de Pizan in the early 20th century, as a writer who had been forgotten in France but noted elsewhere.
+In the early nineteenth century Raimond Thomassy published an overview of Christine's political writings and noted that modern editions of these writings were not published and that as a political theorist Christine was descending into obscurity.
+Similarly, Mathilde Laigle and Marie-Josephe Pinet are credited with reviving the work of de Pizan in the early twentieth century, as a writer who had been forgotten in France but noted elsewhere.
 Laigle noticed for instance that Spanish writers had borrowed extensively from de Pizan's work, even though it had not been translated into that language.

 Her activism has also drawn the fascination of modern feminists.
 Simone de Beauvoir wrote in 1949 that Épître au Dieu d'Amour was "the first time we see a woman take up her pen in defence of her sex".
 Beginning in the 1950s, scholarly work by Suzanne Solente further bolstered Christine's reputation.

 Judy Chicago's 1979 artwork The Dinner Party features a place setting for Christine de Pizan.
 In the 1980s Sandra Hindman published a study of the political events referenced in the illuminations of Christine's published works.
 In recent decades, Christine's work has continued to grow in reputation by the efforts of scholars such as Charity Cannon Willard and Earl Jeffrey Richards.

 In the opening ceremony of the 2024 Summer Olympics in Paris, Christine was one of the 10 pioneering female contributors to French history honoured by gold-coloured statues which rose from giant pedestals along the river Seine.